zonneplan/KiBot/README.md

                        Or you can provide a CSS file name.
 Please use .css as file extension..
             - `title`: [string='KiBot Bill of Materials'] BoM title.
         - `ignore_dnf`: [boolean=true] Exclude DNF (Do Not Fit) components.
-        - `include_only`: [list(dict)] A series of regular expressions used to select included parts.
-                          If there are any regex defined here, only components that match against ANY of them will be included.
-                          Column names are case-insensitive.
-                          If empty all the components are included.
-          * Valid keys:
-            - `column`: [string=''] Name of the column to apply the regular expression.
-            - *field*: Alias for column.
-            - `regex`: [string=''] Regular expression to match.
-            - *regexp*: Alias for regex.
         - `merge_blank_fields`: [boolean=true] Component groups with blank fields will be merged into the most compatible group, where possible.
         - `normalize_locale`: [boolean=false] When normalizing values use the locale decimal point.
         - `normalize_values`: [boolean=false] Try to normalize the R, L and C values, producing uniform units and prefixes.
         - `number`: [number=1] Number of boards to build (components multiplier).
         - `output`: [string='%f-%i%v.%x'] filename for the output (%i=bom).
 Affected by global options.
-        - `test_regex`: [boolean=true] Each component group will be tested against a number of regular-expressions (see `include_only` and `exclude_any`).
         - `use_alt`: [boolean=false] Print grouped references in the alternate compressed style eg: R1-R7,R18.
         - `variant`: [string=''] Board variant(s), used to determine which components are output to the BoM..